OGGM/oggm/docs/input-data.rst

   The state of the glacier as month 01, year 2020 can then be used for future projections.

-In practice, most users are going to use level 2, 3 or level 5 files.
+In practice, most users are going to use level 2, level 3 or level 5 files.
 Here are some example use cases:

+1. *Running OGGM with the default settings and with GCM / RCM data*: start at level 5
+2. *Using OGGM's flowlines but running your own flavor of the baseline climate, mass-balance or ice thickness inversion models*: start at level 2 (and maybe use OGGM's workflow again for the ice dynamics?).
+3. *Run sensitivity experiments for the ice thickness inversion*: start at level 3 (with climate data available) and re-run the inversion steps.
+4. *Implement and test a new calving parameterisation*: start at level 3

 Map size